-- Upgrading to an unsecured card takes 12 months of credit building.
+- Upgrading to an unsecured card takes at least 12 months of credit building.

 - The upgrade option is for the Amazon Prime Store Card, a closed-loop store card.

-The only difference between the Amazon Prime Secured Card and the Amazon Secured Card is that the latter doesn’t offer cash back.
-All other terms and conditions, including the 10 percent fixed APR, are the same.
+The only difference between the Amazon Prime Secured Card and the Amazon Secured Card* is that the latter doesn’t offer any rewards or Prime benefits.
+All other terms and conditions are the same.

 The bottom line

 Amazon seemingly offers the most comprehensive credit card lineup out of all store credit cards.
 There are open-loop and closed-loop cards, cards for Prime members and non-Prime members and cards to help consumers build credit.